JosephParchaso/BHC-System/README.md

 Members - Jhon Joseph Parchaso ,
           Rixielie Marie Potot

-To Run this project, Download the zip file BHC-Systems.zip and install the modules by typing this to the terminal: npm install
+To Run this project, Download the zip file BHC-Systems.zip and install the modules by typing this command to the terminal `` npm install
+``
-After installing the modules, Type: npm start to run the project.
+After installing the modules, Type:
+``
+npm start
+``
+to run the project.
 Godbless😁